 The current fee schedule will continue to apply until it is next updated.
 The Building Control Fee Schedule is valid for applications made or paid for from 1st April 2017.

 With all building work, the owner of the property is responsible for meeting the relevant Planning and Building Regulations.
 Building Regulations apply to most building work so it is important to find out if you need permission.
 Further information can be found at Cornwall Council

-The Building Control Officer is not based on the islands but visits on average every two weeks.
-Please contact us via the above details if you wish to request a site visit from the Building Control Officer or if you need to get in touch to discuss a proposed project or any work in progress.
+Your Building Control Officer, Annette Buckingham is not based on the islands but visits on average every two weeks.
+Please contact us via the above details if you wish to request a site visit or if you need to get in touch to discuss a proposed project or any work in progress.

 There are a very limited number of public drainage systems to connect to on the Isles of Scilly meaning that private drainage arrangements such as septic tanks are often necessary.
-Guidance on the disposal of sewage where no mains drainage is available can be found here and there is a leaflet on small sewerage treatment systems.
+In addition to Building regulations requirements under Part H, guidance on the disposal of sewage where no mains drainage is available under The Environmental Permitting (England and Wales) (Amendment) (England) Regulations 2014 can be found here and there is a leaflet on small sewerage treatment systems.